Achiroides melanorhynchus

 Achiroides melanorhynchus is a species of sole native to Southeast Asia.
 It was first described by Pieter Bleeker in 1850.
+It can grow to 14 cm standard length.

 Range

-The species is native to tropical brackish and freshwater along the coasts of Cambodia, Thailand, Malaysia, and Indonesia.
+The species is native to rivers as well as both brackish and marine waters along the coasts of Cambodia, Thailand, Malaysia, and Indonesia.
+In Mekong, it reaches up to the Khone Falls.